 And if you currently have a high-interest credit card, you could save a lot on interest by transferring the balance to a Wells Fargo card, which offers a 0% introductory APR.
 Transferring your balance can help you save on your monthly payments or turn multiple credit card bills into one easy payment.

 Most Wells Fargo balance transfers offer a 0% APR period and low initial balance transfer fee.
-For example, the Wells Fargo Platinum Visa Card offers a 0% intro APR on both balance transfers and new purchases for up to 18 months.

 How to Transfer a Balance to a Wells Fargo Credit Card